seonman/HarmanDeveloperDocs/docs/_build/html/_sources/Android/programming-guide.txt

 Programming Guide (Android)
 =============================

-HKWirelessHD SDK is a set of header files, libraries and documentations to help developers create iOS apps that can control Harman Kardon Omni speakers to play audio wirelessly
+HKWirelessHD SDK is a set of header files, libraries and documentations to help developers create Android apps that can control Harman Kardon Omni speakers to play audio wirelessly.

 In this document, we describe only about Android version of HKWirelessHD SDK.